Seanl80/natural_soap_company_v1/README.md

 ![Order confirmation](docs/images/order-confirm.png)
 ![Email confirmation](docs/images/order-confirm-email.png)
 9. to be able to ammend my details and to be able to view my past orders.
-- thi can be done easily from the My Profile screen where details are stored and past orders are listed and can be clicked to view full details.
+- this can be done easily from the My Profile screen where details are stored and past orders are listed and can be clicked to view full details.
 ![Ammending details and Past orders](docs/images/edit-past-orders.png)
 10. to be able to make a list of items I would like to buy in the future.
 - the wishlist is a great way for product short cuts and to keep potential buys in a personal space for future use.